ghkhashayar/docs/docs/install.md

 note that artisan commands like `sanjab:make:crud` will add controller automatically to this.

 ### locales
-Locales availble for multilingal inputs.
+Locales that available for multilingual inputs.
-Keys are iso code and values are label of language.
+Keys are iso code and values are the label of language.
 ```php
 [
     'en' => 'English',